zevv/npeg/README.md

 #### Ordering of rules in a grammar

 The order in which the grammar patterns are defined affects the generated parser.
-Although NPeg could aways reorder, this is a design choice to give the user more control over the generated parser:
+Although NPeg could always reorder, this is a design choice to give the user more control over the generated parser:

 * when a pattern `P1` refers to pattern `P2` which is defined *before* `P1`,